tommyrharper/algorand-midterm/block-anatomy.md

 - H(B$^{r}$) - The hash of the previous block.
 - CERT$^{r}$ - The block certificate provided by the set of voters or the committee.

-In Algorand's actual implementation however, within a block you will see the following components:
+In Algorand's official implementation however, within a block you will see the following components:

 - `Hash` - A hash for the current block.
 - `PreviousBlockHash` - A hash of the previous block.